-The project is primarily focused on environmental sustainability and climate mitigation through the adoption of renewable energy (RE) technology, first by implementing pilot minigrids and second by updating the Great Green Wall Strategy and Action Plan to incorporate RE initiatives.
-This will also improve resilience as focus is put on agro-sylvo-pastoral and agroforestry to adapt to climate change and to sequestrate more carbon.
+The project is primarily focused on environmental sustainability.
 It should be noted that no activities that could cause harm may proceed until assessments are undertaken and management plans are in place for specific sites.
 The monitoring, reporting and verification (MRV) system that will be set up by the project will include social, environmental and financial indicators to safeguard the improvement of individuals and local communities, with an emphasis on the most vulnerable groups and individuals identified.
 Additionally, a comprehensive Quality Assurance Framework (QAF) is expected to be operationalized through technical support from the regional AMP.
-Finally, the mechanisms established in this report will help to strengthen the enforcement of existing laws interacting with the energy sector in order to fulfill public services while promoting the vulnerable groups and their human rights involved to achieve such task.
+Finally, the mechanisms established in this report will help to strengthen the enforcement of existing laws interacting with the energy sector in order to fulfil public services while promoting the vulnerable groups and their human rights involved to achieve such task.